asyncvlsi/summer2022/README.md

 apt-get -q install -y libedit-dev zlib1g-dev m4 build-essential cmake
 ```

+You should also install [yosys](https://github.com/YosysHQ/yosys) if you want to use the expression optimization package.

 ## To install tools:

   * Clone this repository with `git clone https://github.com/asyncvlsi/summer2022`.